 Finally, from a conceptual point of view, the multidimensional poverty index represents the notion of multiple deprivations that individuals and households simultaneously faced.

+As a consequence, a public policy solution requires the coordination of different sectors to eliminate different types of shortcomings simultaneously.
 In Colombia, this takes place at the National Roundtable to Reduce Poverty and Inequality, a high-level biannual committee convened and headed by the President of the Republic, where follow–up of government actions takes place.
 In the committee, participants are ministers that are directly related with the poverty reduction strategy and directors of institutions in charge of social programs.
 In the committee, the Board of Poverty and Inequality review takes place with four strategic indexes: monetary poverty, the Gini coefficient, the MPI-C, and the number of families that moved above the poverty line through the protection network for extreme poverty called “Red Unidos“.

 The case of Colombia provides important lessons about good articulation between conceptual framework, statistics execution and implementation.
 The sum of a multidimensional and strong design and a solid institutional architecture contributes to the stimulation of the multidimensional measurement in the coordination of a cross-sectional public policy to fight against poverty.